Here's why learning how to ask for money politely is so important:

-You can view the invoice here [invoice link] and view the different payment methods.
+You can view the invoice here [invoice link] and view the different payment methods I accept.

 Please let me know if you have any questions regarding the invoice, payment methods or services rendered.

-Sending a quick email right after the invoice is due keeps it in the front of mind and makes the payment not extend for too long.
-You're able to give them a grace period of a few days before sending this out, especially if the due date fell over a weekend.
+Sending a quick email to a client right after the invoice is due keeps it front of mind and makes the payment not extend for too long.
+You're able to give clients a grace period of a few days before sending this out, especially if the due date fell over a weekend.

 Hi [Client Name],